Deans' Contract Review Criteria

 Student should contact the appropriate facilities and/or resource contact if they are using any Evergreen facilities and/or resource for the work in their contract.

 Appears to involve study abroad, and is missing Study Abroad Waiver, Release and Indemnity Agreement Form:

 Contact Coordinator of International Programs and Services (360.867.6421) or visit Study Abroad for information and the waiver form.

 May require Human Subjects Review (HSR) clearance:

-If you are conducting a study using information from people or if you are recording them in some way for that study, you must complete the Human Subjects Review form (PDF) with the collaboration of your sponsor.
+If you are conducting a study using information from people or if you are recording them in some way for that study, you and your sponsor must determine if human subjects review is required before you begin collecting such information.
+To learn more, visit Human Subjects Review.